aryabyte21/gowhale/readme.md

 In c, we can divide a large program into the basic building blocks known as function.
 The function contains the set of programming statements enclosed by {}.
 A function can be called multiple times to provide reusability and modularity to the C program.
 In other words, we can say that the collection of functions creates a program.
 The function is also known as procedureor subroutinein other programming languages.

- Explanation of the syntax of Go program:

-Line 1: It contains the package main of the program, which have overall content of the program.It is the initial point to run the program, So it is compulsory to write.
-Line 2: It contains import “fmt”, it is a preprocessor command which tells the compiler to include the files lying in the package.
-Line 3: main function, it is beginning of execution of program.
-Line 4: fmt.Println() is a standard library function to print something as a output on screen.In this, fmt package has transmitted Println method which is used to display the output.
-Comment: Comments are used for explaining code and are used in similar manner as in Java or C or C++.
-Compilers ignore the comment entries and does not execute them.
-Comments can be of single line or multiple lines.

 Again, we see that main is a function because the expression main(argc, argv) returns an int.
 In modern notation we’d write